keelyjones/ucd-milestone-project-1/README.md

 # Reverend Blue - Band Website
 #### Project Purpose

-The purpose of this website to fulfil the criteria for the or the first Milestone Project in the Code Institude Full-Stack Web Development Course.
+The purpose of this website to fulfil the criteria for the or the first Milestone Project in the Code Institute Full-Stack Web Development Course.
 I have created static (front-end only) website displaying technologies I have learnt throughout the User Centric Frontend Development module of the Code Institute Course.
 I have chosen to adapt the example brief provided, and have instead created a website for the band Reverend Blue.

 Reverend Blue is a London based band that plays original music inspired by blues, funk, soul, and rock.